The Transport Agency’s research programme is aligned with the sector’s outcomes framework, with the programme based around:

-You can find a listing of all our research reports on our website.
-The complete text of research reports published from 2005 are available on our website for downloading.
+You can find a list of all our research reports on our website.
+PDFs of research reports published from 2005 are available on our website for downloading.
 PDF scans of earlier research reports are available by emailing NZTAresearch@nzta.govt.nz.

 To ensure that the research programme does not serve the operational needs of any single entity, the Transport Agency requires that research: